gecarval/Push-Swap-Visualizer/README.md

-# LifeSim
+# Push Swap Visualizer
-This is a project written in C using the MiniLibX as the API wich simulates life forms
+This is a project written in C using the MiniLibX as the API which shows the behavior of the operations on the project push swap.